cockroachdb/docs/src/current/v23.1/import-performance-best-practices.md

 - [Sort your data](#sort-your-data)

 {{site.data.alerts.callout_info}}
-If the import size is small, then you do not need to do anything to optimize performance.
-For small datasets, the import should run quickly, regardless of the settings.
+If the import size is less than 100 GiB, then you do not need to do anything to optimize performance.
+For such small datasets, the import should run quickly, regardless of the settings.
 {{site.data.alerts.end}}

 ## Choose a performant import format